cyanheads/jinaai-mcp-server/.clinerules/clinerules.md

 This is the immutable cornerstone of the error-handling and control-flow strategy.

 **Core Logic (logic.ts):** This layer's sole responsibility is the execution of business logic.
 It shall be pure, self-contained, and stateless where possible.
-If an operational or validation error occurs, it must terminate its execution by throwing a structured McpError.
-Logic files shall not contain try...catch blocks for the purpose of formatting a final response.
+If an operational or validation error occurs, it must terminate its execution by throwing a structured `McpError`.
+Logic files shall not contain `try...catch` blocks for the purpose of formatting a final response.

 **Handlers (registration.ts, Transports):** This layer's responsibility is to interface with the transport layer (e.g., MCP, HTTP), invoke core logic, and manage the final response lifecycle.
-It must wrap every call to the logic layer in a try...catch block.
-This is the exclusive location where errors are caught, processed by the ErrorHandler, and formatted into a definitive CallToolResult or HTTP response.
+It must wrap every call to the logic layer in a `try...catch` block.
+This is the exclusive location where errors are caught, processed by the `ErrorHandler`, and formatted into a definitive `CallToolResult` or HTTP response.

 ### 2. Structured, Traceable Operations

 Every operation must be fully traceable from initiation to completion via structured logging and context propagation.

-**RequestContext:** Any significant operation shall be initiated by creating a RequestContext via requestContextService.createRequestContext().
-This context, containing a unique requestId, must be passed as an argument through the entire call stack of the operation.
+**RequestContext:** Any significant operation shall be initiated by creating a `RequestContext` via `requestContextService.createRequestContext()`.
+This context, containing a unique `requestId`, must be passed as an argument through the entire call stack of the operation.

 **Logger:** All logging shall be performed through the centralized logger singleton.
-Every log entry must include the RequestContext to ensure traceability.
+Every log entry must include the `RequestContext` to ensure traceability.

 ### 3. Comprehensive Observability (OpenTelemetry)